3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 **VolumeDetermination**

-_Figure 5-1: a) BoundaryShape A with a Mesh clipping surface. b) Mesh object B (rectangle) with \<volumedata> child element Y. The mesh objects are defined in the order A-B. c) shows the volume defined by the overlapped mesh objects. d) shows \<volumedata> child element X in object A, and \<volumedata> child element Y in object B. The table lays out how these \<volumedata> child elements are sampled at positions p1 to p4._
+_Figure 5-1: a) LevelSet A with a Mesh clipping surface. b) Mesh object B (rectangle) with \<volumedata> child element Y. The mesh objects are defined in the order A-B. c) shows the volume defined by the overlapped mesh objects. d) shows \<volumedata> child element X in object A, and \<volumedata> child element Y in object B. The table lays out how these \<volumedata> child elements are sampled at positions p1 to p4._
 ![Illustration of overlapping meshes with \<volumedata> child elements](images/overlap_properties.png)